Conservative and Risk-Aware Offline Multi-Agent Reinforcement Learning: Introduction

-In this paper, we propose a novel offline MARL strategy that addresses the overall uncertainty at the DT about the impact of actions on the PT.
-The introduced approaches are termed \emph{multi-agent conservative independent quantile regression} (MA-CIQR) via independent learning and \emph{multi-agent conservative centralized quantile regression} (MA-CCQR) via centralized training and decentralized execution.
-These aproaches integrate distributional RL \cite{bdr2023} and offline RL \cite{kumar2020conservative} to support a risk-sensitive multi-agent design that mitigates impairments arising from access to limited data from the PT.
-We showcase the performance of MA-CIQR and MA-CCQR by focusing on the problem of designing trajectories of unmanned aerial vehicles (UAVs) used to collect data from sensors in an Internet-of-Things (IoT) scenario \cite{abd2019deep,samir2020age,eldeeb2022multi} (see Fig. 1).
+In this paper, we propose a novel offline MARL strategy, multi-agent conservative quantile regression (MA-CQR), that addresses the overall uncertainty caused by the use of offline data.
+The introduced approaches are termed \emph{multi-agent conservative independent quantile regression} (MA-CIQR) via independent learning and \emph{multi-agent conservative centralized quantile regression} (MA-CCQR) via joint training.
+These {approaches} integrate distributional RL \cite{bdr2023} and offline RL \cite{kumar2020conservative} to support a risk-sensitive multi-agent design that mitigates impairments arising from access to limited data from the environment.
+We showcase the performance of MA-CIQR and MA-CCQR by focusing on the problem of designing trajectories of unmanned aerial vehicles (UAVs) used to collect data from sensors in an Internet-of-Things (IoT) scenario \cite{abd2019deep,samir2020age,eldeeb2022multi} (see Fig.~\ref{Online_Offline_Fig}).
+It is noted that this work considers the worst case in which agents can only use offline data without relying on an internal model of the environment.
+Future work may investigate settings in which the agents have prior information about the environment that can be used to learn a world model via methods such as model-based offline RL~\cite{kidambi2020morel} (see Sec.
+I.B for a review).